nuuuwan/news_lk3_data/README.md

 He emphasized that government officials must dedicate themselves to building a government that fulfils the aspirations of the people, the President’s Media Division (PMD) said.

-President Anura Kumara Dissanayake made these remarks while addressing the staff of the Ministry of Finance, Planning and Economic Development today (22), after officially assuming duties as its Minister.
+President Anura Kumara Dissanayake made these remarks while addressing the staff of the Ministry of Finance, Planning and Economic Development yesterday (22), after officially assuming duties as its Minister.

 Upon his arrival at the Ministry, the President was warmly welcomed by the staff , the PMD added.